LM-15/falltest/README.md

   <summary>Click to read more!</summary>

   * Provides unique title counts (i.e., only one count if more than one copy/subscription).
   * Each institution will want to modify this query to suit their local needs.
 This query is built to include many of the measures commonly used to get overall title counts, such as those recording bibliographic format and library location information.
 Some paramter filters are available.
-We also try to spell out which assumptions are made that some institutions may need to adjust.
+We also try to spell out which assumptions are made, some of which some institutions may need to adjust.
   * Queries to count e-resources (whether tracked through the ERM or the Inventory) are available separately.
 Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.
   * Note that it is generally assumed that if you need a holdings count as of a certain date, you take it on that date; while you may be able to use processing dates to exclude resources newly added after a certain date, you cannot get back titles that were withdrawn or transferred.
   * Local and national definitions can be updated from year to year; be sure to review for needed changes.